bclover/real-world-functional-programming-book/gitbook/part6/union.md

 })
 ```

+// [jwarden 3.10.2019] TODO/FIXME: Dude, what happened above?
+Why are you writing a book in code comments?

 ## Basic Custom Example

 Below, we're searching a list of users by ID.
 If we find one, we want the user it found.
 If it didn't find one, we want a clear message saying so, and what ID we used to search for:

+// [jwarden 3.10.2019] TODO/FIXME: break this down into smaller chunks

 ```javascript
 const { find } = require('lodash/fp')